EthanRosenthal/website-source/content/blog/starting-shutting-quickly/index.md

 There is no shortage of stories about tech founders achieving face-melting wealth from startup success.
 Bless their hearts.

-On the other side are [stories](https://gimletmedia.com/shows/startup/awhmbo) of founders sacrificing everything for the sake of their startup with unhappy endings.
+On the other side are [stories](https://gimletmedia.com/shows/startup/awhmbo) with unhappy endings of founders sacrificing everything for the sake of their startup.
 I hate those stories.

 This story lies smack-dab in the middle.
 There is zero money made and minimal money lost.
 This is a story of how I had an idea that I was excited about, pursued it for 6 months, and then decided to pull the plug and get a job.